clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 10. Groeger D, O’Mahony L, Murphy EF, Bourke JF, Dinan TG, Kiely B, et al. Bifidobacterium infantis 35624 modulates host inflammatory processes beyond the gut.
 Gut Microbes.
 July 12, 2013;4(4):325–39.

-What is the difference compared to the Gut Flora Complex?
+What is the difference compared with the gut flora complex?

-The complex in powder form is more suitable for people with a healthy gut, while the capsules are specifically designed for more sensitive digestive systems.
+The complex in powder form is better suited to people with a healthy gut, while the capsules are designed specifically for more sensitive digestive systems.

-The powder contains prebiotics like dextrin, which can be beneficial but may cause discomfort in existing gut issues.
-Especially those affected by irritable bowel often react to even small amounts of fermentable fibers (FODMAP) with bloating.
+The powder contains prebiotics such as dextrin, which can be useful but may cause discomfort if you already have gut issues.
+People with irritable bowel syndrome in particular often react to even small amounts of fermentable fiber (FODMAP) with bloating.
 The capsules contain only small amounts of apple fiber powder, which is well tolerated – unlike inulin, which would be problematic for many.

-Ultimately, personal preference also plays a role: swallowing a capsule or stirring in powder.
+Ultimately, personal preference also matters: swallow a capsule or stir in powder.

-Do I need to store the product in the refrigerator?
+Do I need to keep the product in the fridge?

 No, the freeze-dried bacteria are suitable for storage at room temperature.